Aalamaram (film)

 Aalamaram is a 2014 Indian Tamil-language romantic supernatural thriller film directed by S. N. Duraisingh and starring Hemanth Kumar and Avanthika Mohan.
-The film was released to negative reviews and was a box office failure.

 Plot

 Aalamaram refers to a banyan tree on the border of a village in Madurai district.
 The locals believe that the former village head, Karuthapaandi's, ghost still persists in the tree and so everyone avoids going near that tree, which is near a temple.

 Malarkodi goes to the temple to do some poojas for her marriage.
 Malarkodi falls in love with Karthik, a stage artiste, and they meet each other under the banyan tree.

 Meanwhile, Karthik's friend Sadaiyan takes money from two local goons and gives them a false promise that Malarkodi will marry one of them.
 After knowing the truth that Malarkodi is in love with Karthik, the goons plan to take revenge.
 How Karthik and Malarkodi escape forms the rest of the story.